 Pelotonia Fellowship Program

-The Pelotonia Fellowship Program trains promising and accomplished undergraduate, graduate, medical and postdoctoral students from any discipline at Ohio State who have the potential to become independent cancer researchers.
+The Pelotonia Fellowship Program trains promising and accomplished undergraduate, graduate, medical and postdoctoral students from any discipline who have the potential to become independent cancer researchers.

-The Fellowship Program started in 2010 and has awarded more than 225 student fellowships through an annual allocation of $2 million in Pelotonia revenue for this program.
-Scholarship recipients include more than 99 undergraduates, 59 graduates, four medical students, 48 postdoctoral fellows and 15 international scholars.
+The Fellowship Program started in 2010 and has awarded 525 student fellowships through an annual allocation of $2 million in Pelotonia revenue for this program.
+Scholarship recipients so far include 244 undergraduates, 154 graduates, 121 postdoctoral fellows and six medical students.
+Nine fellows have received two awards – either undergraduate and graduate, or graduate and postdoctoral.

 The awards are made by a Pelotonia Fellowship Committee that oversees the program and includes some of Ohio State’s most distinguished basic, translational and clinical researchers from many disciplines.